rotki/docs/usage_guides/introduction.md

 - **Profile Name**: An identifier for your local database.
 It doesn’t need to match any previous username or your premium subscription username on [rotki.com](https://rotki.com/).
 - **Password**: Do not forget this password.
 It encrypts all your local files.

-For a new account, you can add the premium API key and secret during setup or later using [set-up-rotki-premium](#set-up-rotki-premium).
+For a new account, you can add the premium API key and secret during setup or later using [Setup rotki premium](#set-up-rotki-premium).

 ![Creating a new account](/images/rotki_create_account.png)